PhenixCollaboration/web/_results/hepdata.md

 {% include layouts/find_title.md name=page.name %}

 ##### About
-{% include navigation/findlink.md name='HEPData' %} is an open-access repository for
+{% include_cached navigation/findlink.md name='HEPData' %} is an open-access repository for
 scattering data from experimental particle physics which includes data points from several thousand publications.
 The PHENIX Collaboration is using this platform as one of the components of its
 {% include navigation/pagelink.md folder=site.about name='dap' tag='Data and Analysis Preservation (DAP) effort' %}, and is adding material to